Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 Can I buy property in Ivory Coast without a residence permit?

-The main practical challenge for non-resident buyers in Ivory Coast is moving funds through compliant banking channels and providing adequate documentation of source of funds, which can delay transactions if not prepared properly in advance.
+The main practical challenge for non-resident buyers is managing the banking and funds transfer process from abroad, since banks in Ivory Coast expect documentation of the source of funds and international transfers can face compliance delays if paperwork is not prepared in advance.

 Can US citizens own land in Ivory Coast?